 If you own a flat or maisonette, you may have plans to update and refurbish the property.
-It’s a great way to personalise the space for your lifestyle or get the property ready for the rental market, while adding value to your asset.
-At Squarepoint Surveyors, we have many years’ experience helping our clients with property refurbishment and restoration projects of all types and sizes, delivering results to the highest standards of quality.
+It’s a great way to personalise the space for your lifestyle or get the property ready for the rental market while adding value to your asset.
+At Squarepoint Surveyors, we have many years of experience helping our clients with property refurbishment and restoration projects of all types and sizes, delivering results to the highest standards of quality.

 Flats and maisonettes are typically sold on a leasehold basis, meaning you own the right to occupy the demised premises for a set period of time as per the terms of the Lease.
 The building itself, as well as the land it stands on, belongs to the freeholder.
 Even if you own a share of the freehold, your ownership of the property will still be governed by the Lease.

 Your first port of call is the Lease itself.
 This is the legal basis for your rights and responsibilities with regard to the property.
 The document may well contain clauses about refurbishments and alterations that are permitted/prohibited under the terms of the Lease.
 Every Lease is different, so scrutinise yours carefully for information.